LSE-ME204/me204-2025-project-tkar9901/README.md

 Have a look at this Github hosted website that documents my findings in an easily digestable way: [Project Website](https://lse-me204.github.io/me204-2025-project-tkar9901/).

-Or you are welcome to look through the `NB03_Data_Analysis.ipynb` notebook to see a more detailed look through all my EDA and Analysis steps.
+Or you are welcome to look through the `NB03_Data_Analysis.ipynb` notebook to see a more detailed look through all my EDA and Visualisation steps.

 ## 🚩 Verification